xj361685640/FuKaneMeleParticle/README.md

 L. Fu, C. L. Kane, and E. J. Mele, Phys.
 Rev. Lett.
 98, 106803 (2007)

-Spherical, Cubic and Rhombohedral nanoparticles are supported.
+Spherical, Cubic, Rhombohedral and Spherical Shell nanoparticles are supported.
 These inherit common properties from the Particle class.
 An example input.txt file is provided.
 To compile run 'make'.

 Dependencies: